 The central passage way in the middle of the platform, is accessed by stairs and escalators.

-However, the north and south passage ways are accessed by stairs AND both lifts and elevators.
+However, the north and south passage ways are accessed by stairs and elevators.

 So if you arrive by train and are happy to use the stairs, then simply use the first staircase you see.

 However, if you have luggage etc, you don't have to follow the crowd; take your time and seek out the lifts or escalators.